built-on-openfin/frontend-framework-starter/frameworks/react/readme.md

 * [container](./container) - A platform built using the OpenFin container technology.
 * [workspace](./workspace) - A platform which demonstrates implementing an OpenFin workspace platform and interacting with its components.
-* [view](./view) - A simple view pattern which demonstrates using the OpenFin API in a react app.

 ## Container

-For a guide on how this example was created see [create-container.md](./creating-container.md)
+For a guide on how this example was created see [creating-container.md](./creating-container.md)

 When you execute this example with `npm run start`, the following will launch your system browser (this is the `container/src/App.tsx` content).